arrow-kt/arrow-website/content/docs/learn/design/suspend-io.md

   }
 ```

 This is necessary so when `unsafeRun` is invoked the `IO` program can find the branch representing the kind of operation of `IO` that needs to be interpreted.
-In the example above `IO.Bind`, `IO.Map` or `IO.Just`
+In the example above `IO.FlatMap`, `IO.Map` or `IO.Pure`

 In contrast, `suspend` can simply be wired by the Kotlin compiler eliminating the need for additional `sealed class` declarations and allocations keeping computations in the stack instead of maintaining value level in memory representations of our program.
 The Kotlin compiler rewrites the suspend program to a super fast runtime which uses a switch table and mutable state machine to run the `suspend` program.